 Instructors are required to submit a final grade for each student whose name appears on the course roster.
-At the end of each quarter, students may request a Student Grade Report that includes the final grades received in each course for the grading period and the cumulative grade point average.
+At the end of each quarter, students are able to view the final grades received in each course for the grading period and the cumulative grade point average by visiting their Anthology Student Portal.